Dry Eye Treatment

 Paradoxically, we often find that patients suffering from Dry Eye Syndrome experience watery eyes.
 This may be caused by the surface of the eye being so dry it overstimulates production of the watery component of tears as a reaction, or it may be that the eyelids are failing to produce enough oil to hold the tears onto the cornea.

-- Environmental factors such as humidity or HVAC (heating and air conditioning) at home or at work
+- humidity or HVAC (heating and air conditioning) at home or at work

 Treatment for Dry Eyes and Dry Eye Syndrome

-We have a range of eye drops to provide relief from dry eye symptoms and we also offer the TheraPearl Eye Mask from Bausch + Lomb
+We carry only the highest quality preservative-free eye drops to provide relief from dry eye symptoms, and we also offer the Bruder Eye Compress, and the TheraPearl Eye Mask from Bausch + Lomb